Teichlab/rbcde/README.md

 ## Installation

-RBCDE depends on numpy and scipy.
+RBCDE depends on numpy, scipy and pandas.
 The package is available on pip, and can be easily installed as follows:

 	pip3 install rbcde